STIXProject/stixproject.github.io/legal/index.md

 title: Legal
 ---

-## License
+## License Information
-STIX is released under a permissive license for any commercial or non-commercial purpose (see STIX License below) while [helper scripts and related tools](https://github.com/STIXProject) have individual licenses that typically follow [Berkeley Software Distribution](http://opensource.org/licenses/BSD-3-Clause).
+STIX is released under a permissive license for any commercial or non-commercial purpose (see LICENSE below) while [helper scripts and related tools](https://github.com/STIXProject) have individual licenses that typically follow [Berkeley Software Distribution](http://opensource.org/licenses/BSD-3-Clause).

-### License
+## LICENSE
 The MITRE Corporation (MITRE) hereby grants you a non-exclusive, royalty-free license to use Structured Threat Information eXpression (STIX™) for research, development, and commercial purposes.
 Any copy you make for such purposes is authorized provided that you reproduce MITRE’s copyright designation and this license in any such copy.

 ### DISCLAIMERS